THE WEEK

 Science can't be occult!

-Nor can Thimmu, a torchbearer
+Nor can Thimmu, be a torchbearer.

-So everyone argued, everyone fought
+So everyone conspired, everyone fought

-Some for and some against
+Some for, and some against.

-But none had Bahadur's this thought
+But none had Bahadur's this thought:

 He went and coaxed Thimmu's wife